Bath to face Pirates in Premiership Cup opener

 TNT Sports will broadcast live coverage of one game each weekend, starting with Ealing v Northampton.

-The 24 teams in the top two tiers are split into four pools of six with five group matches, followed by semi-finals featuring each pool winner in February 2024 and a final in March.
+The 22 teams in the top two tiers are split into two pools of six and two pools of five, with five group matches, followed by semi-finals featuring each pool winner in February 2024 and a final in March.

 Exeter are the holders after beating London Irish - who filed for administration last month - in last season's final.